AryanSLAYERRR/instrumentalcv/README.md

    - Import .mxl file of the song
    - Import scanned image of the sheet music (experimental)
    - Import PDF of the sheet music (experimental)
-   - `experimental - all notes might not be imported correctly using oemer and takes some time to process`
+   - `experimental - all notes might not be imported correctly using oemer and takes some time and resources to process`
 - After importing your song head to **Learning** tab in the launcher
 - Turn on falling note toggle, and select your imported song in the dropdown menu
    - Other toggles include Autoplay (Can be toggled live with 'P' key)
-   - Autoplayer Performance mode ( does not render the falling notes, only toggle for dense note songs)
+   - Autoplayer Performance mode ( does not render the falling notes, only toggle for dense note songs which may cause lag)
 - Click on the **Launch Learning Mode** button
 - If your song does not fit the octave range you set in the Play tab, it will ask how to handle it
    - Increase the number of visible octaves (max 4 for viable playing)
    - If it still doesn't fit, press **Retune** during launch to remap the song into your chosen range (e.g. a 7-octave song retuned to 4 octaves)
-- The piano will start with falling notes — see [Controls](#-controls) for keyboard shortcuts

----

-### 🎵 Multiple Instruments

-Switch between **5 built-in sample packs** on the fly — no restart needed (switch using keys 1-5):

-- 🎹 Grand Piano
-- ✨ Bright Piano
-- ⚡ Electric Piano
-- 🎻 Organ
-- 🌊 Reverb Piano

----

-### 🎶 Song Editor

-Create, edit, and save custom songs with the built-in timeline editor.
-Supports **MIDI** and **MusicXML** import. (sheet scanner (experimental))

----

-## 📄 License

-This project is licensed under the **MIT License** —> see [LICENSE](LICENSE) for details.

----

 <p align="center"><b>Made by <a href="https://github.com/AryanSLAYERRR">Aryan</a></b></p>